sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : TeX fonts from the American Mathematical Society
+Short desc    : TeX fonts from the American Mathematical Society
 URL          : http://tug.org/texlive/
-Лицензия     : OFL
+License      : OFL
-Описание     : An extended set of fonts for use in mathematics, including:
+Descript     : An extended set of fonts for use in mathematics, including:
              : extra mathematical symbols; blackboard bold letters (uppercase
              : only); fraktur letters; subscript sizes of bold math italic and
              : bold Greek letters; subscript sizes of large symbols such as